joalla/discogs_client/docs/source/quickstart.md

 ## Most other objects

 Objects contain many callable properties.
+Some examples are shown in the [fetching data section](fetching_data.md).
 For a full list of properties, call the Python `dir()` function with the object as a parameter.

 Also look into the documentation of the models module at